WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentcrm-integration-with-fluenaffiliate.md

 ## Configure FluentCRM Settings

-A pop-up will appear where you need to check the **Add Affiliates to FluentCRM Contact List** option.
+After enabling the integration, a pop-up will appear where you can configure the **settings**.

+1. Check the box for **Add Affiliates to FluentCRM Contact List**.
-After that, search the contact list in the box and choose the specific contact list option to add the affiliate to the CRM contact list.
+2. In the box that appears, search for and select the specific contact list where you want your new affiliates to be added.

-After selecting the options, simply click the **Save Settings** button to save your settings.
+3. After selecting the options, simply click the **Save Settings** button to save your settings.

 ![FluentCRM Settings](/guide/public/images/integrations/fluentcrm/fluentcrm-settings-configuration.webp)